 When a call comes in I answer on the device that suits me.
 This could be on my endpoint when I’m home alone with some peace and quiet, or on my PC using a webcam and headset to block out the ambient noise if school's out and there’s a lot of background noise.

-Do I need a microphone for video calls?
+Do I need a microphone for better audio video communication?

 Without knowing your current set-up?
 Probably.